jTyler117/CMK/README.md

   first.
 If it works in games, it works here.
 - Cursor drifts by itself: raise the Deadzone slider.
 - Settings are saved automatically and survive restarts.

+Windows may see the file as dangerous, this is because I do not want to pay for a certifcate.
+This fails 4/66 on virustotal, this is due to either me not paying for the certificate and/or because this uses pyinstall which can cause false positives (it uses --onefile, which is apparently what popular viruses use) and because CMK looks like a remote injector for the bluetooth.
+This runs completely local on the computer and works without internet.